ADA-Markets/midnight_fetcher_bot_public/README.md

 ## Usage

-Run: setup.cmd
+Run: `setup.cmd`

-On Complete navigate on browser to
+On completion, open your browser and go to:

 http://localhost:3001